IsaacCheng9/machine-learning-in-chess/README.md

-# Machine Learning in Chess
+# Machine Learning to Study Patterns in Chess Games

 A final year project for the University of Exeter, using machine learning to understand patterns in chess games over the scale of millions of games.